Indianapolis Medical Malpractice Attorneys

 The Medical Malpractice Professionals at Cohen & Malad, LLP

 David J. Cutshaw has been litigating medical malpractice cases since 1982.
-This practice area is assisted by an experienced and thorough Nurse Paralegal, Cheryl Keene and attorneys Kelley Johnson and Justin Kuhn.
+This practice area is assisted by an experienced and thorough Nurse Paralegal, Cheryl Keene and attorney and Justin Kuhn.
 Please see their individual biographies for more information.

 Indiana Medical Malpractice Case Examples